anzmax/pizza-delivery-app/README.md

 - **SwiftKeychainWrapper:** Used for secure storage of personal data.
 - **URLSession:** Employed for network communication.

+## Prerequisites

+Before you can run the app, you'll need:
+- Xcode 15.3
+- iOS 17.0

+## Installation

+1. To install the application, you need to download the `dev` branch.
+2. Open `Local-Pizza.xcodeproj` in Xcode.
+4. Build and run the app on your iOS device or simulator.

+## Login Instructions

+To access your account, you have two options:

+1. **Use Your Current Phone Number**: Enter your current phone number to log in.
+2. **Use the Test Account**: For testing purposes, you can use the following credentials:
+   - **Phone Number**: 7777070707
+   - **Password**: 123456

 # Demo

 <div style="text-align: center;">